Discovering Mythology (Challenge Kit)

 Mythology

-Myth in ancient Greek society means story.
-Today myth refers to a story that is not true.
+In ancient Greek society, myth means story.
+Today, myth refers to a story that is not true.
 There are four categories of myths: Divine myths, Legends, Folk Tales, and Fables.

 Divine Myths